zomfg/Lightpack/Software/moodlamps/README.md

 ---------
 Prismatik uses [QJSEngine](https://doc.qt.io/qt-5/qjsengine.html) for parsing and running moodlamp scripts, so if you are familiar with JavaScript you'll be fine.

-The scripts live in your users Prismatik folder:
+The scripts live in your user's Prismatik folder:
 - Windows: `C:\Users\<you>\Prismatik\Scripts\moodlamps`
 - macOS & Linux: `~/.Prismatik/Scripts/moodlamps`